Sample Report

 Item 1 — Multi-Layered Corporate Structure

-Multiple layers of parent/affiliate relationships (AAMCO LLC, American Driveline Systems, Icahn Enterprises) make it difficult to determine who actually makes operational decisions.
+Multiple parent/affiliate layers make it difficult to determine who actually makes operational decisions.

 Item 6 — Aggressive Local Ad Minimum